NetSparkleUpdater/NetSparkle/README.md

 * UIs are now in different namespaces.
 If you want to use a UI, you must pass in a `UIFactory` that implements `IUIFactory` and handles showing/handling all user interface elements
   * `SparkleUpdater` no longer holds its own `Icon`
   * `HideReleaseNotes`, `HideRemindMeLaterButton`, and `HideSkipButton` are all handled by the `UIFactory` objects
+* Added built-in UIs for [Avalonia](https://github.com/AvaloniaUI/Avalonia) and WPF
+* Localization capabilities are non-functional and are expected to come back in a later version.
+See [this issue](https://github.com/NetSparkleUpdater/NetSparkle/issues/92).
-* Most `NetSparkle` elements are now configurable.
-For example, you can implement `IAppCastHandler` to implement your own app cast parsing and downloading
+* Most `SparkleUpdater` elements are now configurable.
+For example, you can implement `IAppCastHandler` to implement your own app cast parsing and checking.
+  * `IAppCastDataDownloader` to implement downloading of your app cast file
+  * `IAppCastHandler` to implement your own app cast parsing
+  * `ISignatureVerifier` to implement your own download/app cast signature checking
+  * `IUIFactory` to implement your own UI
 * Samples have been updated and improved
-  * Sample apps for Avalonia, WinForms, and WPF UIs
+  * Sample apps for [Avalonia](https://github.com/AvaloniaUI/Avalonia), WinForms, and WPF UIs
-  * Sample app to demonstrate how to handle events yourself
+  * Sample app to demonstrate how to handle events yourself with your own UI
-* Many delegates, events, and functions have been renamed and tweaked for clarity and better use
+* Many delegates, events, and functions have been renamed, removed, and/or tweaked for clarity and better use
   * `DownloadEvent` now has the `AppCastItem` that is being downloaded rather than being just the download path
   * `AboutToExitForInstallerRun`/`AboutToExitForInstallerRunAsync` has been renamed to `PreparingToExit`/``PreparingToExitAsync`, respectively
+  * The `UserSkippedVersion` event has been removed.
+Use `UserRespondedToUpdate` instead.
+  * The `RemindMeLaterSelected` event has been removed.
+Use `UserRespondedToUpdate` instead.
-* The `FinishedDownloading`/`DownloadedFileReady` events have been replaced and superceded by `DownloadFinished`
+  * The `FinishedDownloading`/`DownloadedFileReady` events have been removed.
+Use `DownloadFinished` instead.

 ## App Cast